Sheffield: Trams

 The Sheffield Supertram opened in 1994 and was operated by Stagecoach.
 The opening was shortly after the similar Metrolink scheme in Greater Manchester.
-The Supertram network consists of 37 mi of track and four lines (with all lines running via the city centre): from Halfway to Malin Bridge (Blue Line), from Meadowhall to Middlewood (Yellow Line), from Cathedral to Herdings Park (Purple Line), and the from Cathedral to Rotherham Parkgate (Black Line).
+The Supertram network consists of 37 mi of track and four lines (with all lines running via the city centre): from Halfway to Malin Bridge (Blue Line), from Meadowhall to Middlewood (Yellow Line), from Cathedral to Herdings Park (Purple Line), and the from Cathedral to Parkgate (Black Line).
 The system contains both on-street and segregated running, depending upon the section and line.
 The Black Line opened in 2018, with tram-trains; these are trams that are able to share a line with conventional heavy rail trains between Sheffield and Rotherham.

 In March 2024, control of the network passed to the South Yorkshire Mayoral Combined Authority.